bentoml/BentoML/README.md

 ## What is BentoML?

-BentoML is an open-source framework for model serving, simplifying how AI/ML models gets into production:
+BentoML is an open-source model serving framework, simplifying how AI/ML models gets into production:

 - **🍱 Easily build APIs for Any AI/ML Model.** Turn any model inference script into a REST API server with just a few lines of code and standard Python type hints.
 - **🐳 Docker Containers made simple.** No more dependency hell!
 Manage your environments, dependencies and models with a simple config file.
 BentoML automatically generates Docker images, ensures reproducibility, and simplifies how you run inference across different environments.